MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-netweaver-tutorial.md

     `https://<your company instance of SAP NetWeaver>`

    > [!NOTE]
-   > We have seen few customers reporting an error of incorrect Reply URL configured for their instance.
-If you receive any such error, you can use following PowerShell script as a work around to set the correct Reply URL for your instance.:
+   > Some customers have encountered an error of an incorrect Reply URL configured for their instance.
+If you receive any such error, first update the ReplyURLs in the application object, as described.
+Then update the service principal with the ReplyURL by using this PowerShell command:
    >
    > ```powershell
    > Update-MgServicePrincipal -ServicePrincipalId $ServicePrincipalObjectId -ReplyUrls "<Your Correct Reply URL(s)>"
    > ```
    >
-   > ServicePrincipal Object ID is to be set by yourself first or you can pass that also here.
+   > Use the [Get-MgServicePrincipal](/powershell/module/microsoft.graph.applications/get-mgserviceprincipal) to get the `$ServicePrincipalObjectId` value.

 1. SAP NetWeaver application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML token attributes configuration.
 The following screenshot shows the list of default attributes.
 Click **Edit** icon to open User Attributes dialog.